aimeos/aimeos-laravel/README.md

 ## Installation or update

-This document is for the latest Aimeos Laravel **2016.10 release and later**.
+This document is for the latest Aimeos Laravel **2017.04 release and later**.

-- Beta release: 2017.01 (Laravel 5.3 and 5.4)
+- Stable release: 2017.04 (Laravel 5.3 and 5.4)
 - LTS release: 2016.10 (Laravel 5.1 to 5.3)

 If you want to **upgrade between major versions**, please have a look into the